Barbecue selection from Southern Soul Barbeque on St. Simons Island, Georgia

 Sconyers Bar B Que in Augusta & Fincher's Barbecue in Macon

 You can find some of the South's best barbecue at Sconyers Bar B Que in Augusta and Fincher’s Barbecue in Macon.
 Old-fashioned pit-smoking with oak and hickory hold the key to the Augusta spot's praised menu, where hungry diners will salivate over lean tenderloin, tender ribs and smoked hash, all cooked using a secret family recipe.

 Macon-based Fincher’s is popular enough to be spread out to four locations throughout the city, so diners have ample opportunity to try their Southern pork, chicken and turkey dishes.

 Heading to the mountains?
 Several barbecue bistros dot the journey.
 Jim's Smokin' Que in Blairsville not only offers all your barbecue needs, but also has a welcoming, hometown atmosphere ideal for mountain dining.
-They are closed in January and February, but reopen to start serving on Thursday, Friday and Saturdays in March.
+They are open Thursdays, Fridays and Saturdays.